THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

 “‘Moreover, the Eternal One of Israel does not lie and does not relent, for He is not a human that He should relent.’“ (I Samuel 15:29), echoing the earlier words of the Gentile prophet Balaam that: “‘God is not a man that He should be deceitful, nor a son of man that He should relent.
 Would He say and not do, or speak and not confirm?’“ (Numbers 23:19).

-But the refrain will be heard that all of the foregoing refer only to polytheistic and/or idol worshipping nations and religions, but neither to those sects of Christianity which limit Jesus to his messianic pretensions nor to the sects of Islam, all of which are monotheistic and do not engage in idol worship.
-The response to this is that God (in fulfillment of Deuteronomy 13:2-5) is testing our people by enticing us, not with an obvious form of polytheistic and/or idol worshipping avoda zarah but with one which is fully-cloaked in our own monotheistic garments and, consequently, much more difficult to identify and expose.
-For this reason, a brief analysis of the some of the basic tenets of Christianity and Islam are required.
+But the refrain will be heard that all of the foregoing refers only to polytheistic and/or idol worshipping nations and religions, but neither to those sects of Christianity which limit Jesus to his messianic pretensions nor to the sects of Islam, all of which are monotheistic and do not engage in idol worship.
+The response to this is that God (in fulfillment of Deuteronomy 13:2-5) is testing our people by enticing us, not with an obvious form of polytheistic and/or idol worshipping avoda zarah, but rather with an avoda zarah which is fully-cloaked in our own monotheistic garments and, consequently, much more difficult to identify and expose.
+For this reason, a brief analysis of the some of the tenets of Christianity and Islam are required.

-Christianity revolves around the alleged birth, life, death and teachings of Yeshu ben Yosef (Jesus son of Joseph) -- a Jew who is alleged to have resided in the Land of Israel approximately 2,000 years ago.
+Christianity revolves around the alleged birth, life, death and teachings of Yeshu ben Yosef (Jesus son of Joseph) -- a Jew who is alleged to have resided in the Land of Israel approximately 2,000 years ago during the late 1st Century B.C.E.
+(Before the Common Era) and the early 1st Century C.E.
+(Common Era) -- and the alleged life, death and teachings of his early disciples.

 “As it is written, there is none righteous; no, not one.”
 (Romans 3:10)

-"Wherefore, as Sin came into the World through one man [Adam], and Death through Sin; and so Death spread to all men because all men sinned [through Adam]."
+“Wherefore, as Sin came into the World through one man [i.e., Adam], and Death through Sin; and so Death spread to all men because all men sinned [through Adam].”
 (Romans 5:12);

 As the Hebrew Bible declares: